KoninMikhail/snake-game/README.md

 # **Snake Game (React / Redux /TypeScript)**

-> Game it!
+> Super arcade game club atmosphere.
+Game it!
 Start it!
 Use it!
 Fork it!.
 <div align="center">
   <!-- Change your logo -->
   <a href="https://github.com/KoninMikhail/snake-game">